Are you an adviser? Go to Unbiased Pro

 Whether you have a personal or workplace pension, contributing extra money can boost your retirement savings.

-But you can’t withdraw money from pension funds until you turn 55 (this will rise in later years), so you won’t be able to count on it in the short term.
+But you can’t withdraw money from pension funds until you turn 55 (this will rise to 57 from April 2028), so you won’t be able to count on it in the short term.

 Investing